ibm-cloud-docs/EventStreams/using_kafka_console.md

 {{site.data.keyword.attribute-definition-list}}

 # Using Kafka console tools with {{site.data.keyword.messagehub}}
 {: #kafka_console_tools}

 Apache Kafka comes with various console tools for simple administration and messaging operations.
 You can use many of them with {{site.data.keyword.messagehub}}, although {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster.
 As Kafka developed, many of the tools that previously required connection to ZooKeeper no longer have that requirement.
 {: shortdesc}

-You can find these console tools in the `bin` directory of your Kafka download.
+These console tools are in the `bin` directory of your Kafka download.
 You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

 To provide the SASL credentials to these tools, create a properties file based on the following example: